 - Canonical tags (checking, implementing, or removing)

 - Implementation of 301 redirects

 - Correction of 404 errors

 - Sitemap optimization

-- Correction of other front end errors flagged up in Search Console such as mobile compatibility issues or slow loading times
+- Correction of other front end errors flagged up in Search Consoles such as mobile compatibility issues or slow loading times

 On-page and off-page SEO

 Further, SEO practices can be broken down into on-page and off-page.
 For example, content creation (including blog posts and web copy), as well as things like metadata and sitemap organization fall under the on-pate category.

 On the other hand, off-page practices largely consist of link-building practices.
 That means acquiring links back to your page from social media and building relationships with other website owners.

 Search engines and Google bots look at countless factors in ranking websites.
 One of the tried and true factors is the number of, and quality of backlinks from other websites.
 With the increase of quality links, your domain authority will increase, therefore increasing your overall keywords and ranking!